ProjectMoon/matrix-dicebot/README.md

 * Rolling dice for the Call of Cthulhu system.
 * Works in encrypted or unencrypted Matrix rooms.
 * Storing variables created by the user.

+## Support and Community

+The project has a Matrix room at [#tenebrous:agnos.is][matrix-room].
+It is also possible to make a post in [GitHub Discussions][github-discussions].

+For reporting bugs, we prefer that you open an issue on [git.agnos.is][agnosis-git-issues].
+However, you may also open an issue on [GitHub][github-issues].

+### Development and Contributions

+All development occurs on [git.agnos.is][main-repo].
+If you wish to contribute, please open a pull request there.
+In some cases, pull requests from GitHub may be accepted.
+All contributions must be licensed under [AGPL 3.0 or later][agpl] to be accepted.

 ## Building and Installation